roctse/Point-Cloud-Datasets/README.md

 The ShapeNetCore covers 55 common object categories with about 51,300 unique 3D models.
 The ShapeNetSem is a smaller, more densely annotated subset consisting of 12,000 models spread over a broader set of 270 categories.

+ShapeNet consists of several subsets:
+ShapeNetCore
+ShapeNetCore is a subset of the full ShapeNet dataset with single clean 3D models and manually verified category and alignment annotations.
+It covers 55 common object categories with about 51,300 unique 3D models.
+The 12 object categories of PASCAL 3D+, a popular computer vision 3D benchmark dataset, are all covered by ShapeNetCore.
+ShapeNetSem
+ShapeNetSem is a smaller, more densely annotated subset consisting of 12,000 models spread over a broader set of 270 categories.
+In addition to manually verified category labels and consistent alignments, these models are annotated with real-world dimensions, estimates of their material composition at the category level, and estimates of their total volume and weight.

 [download](https://www.shapenet.org/)

 ### ModelNet Dataset